hoy25/CS-1555-Project1-phase2/README.md

 1. Make sure you download the JDBC driver and put all files into the same folder.
 2. Ensure you run all sql file before using the JDBC.
 Here is the URL: `URL = "jdbc:postgresql://localhost:5432/postgres?currentSchema=schema"`

+After you finish every step, you will located directly back to main meau, and the outcome of previous step will locate before the main meau.
+You may recieve the expception `SQLException` for connection problems, and `NumberFormatException` for entering mismatched value.
+All other exception will stop executing the system.
+All previous outcomes will be saved, but you have to restart the java file and re-connect the JDBC.

 # Functions:
 1. connect
 This operation should connect to your PostgreSQL database by prompting for a username and password to establish the connection.
 Recall that the default user is postgres.